lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 - Part 3: Create a more advanced decorator: a docker linter
 - Part 4: Create another advanced decorator: a credentials scanner

+> Whenever you downloaded this whitepaper from, the last version and the [source code of all decorators can be found here](https://github.com/lgmorand/azure-devops-pipeline-decorators).

 ## Part 1: Our first decorator

 ### What are pipeline decorators?

-Pipeline decorators are [custom tasks](https://learn.microsoft.com/en-us/azure/devops/extend/develop/add-build-task) which can be injected automatically in all workflows on an Azure DevOps organization without the consent of the owner of the pipeline.
+Pipeline decorators are [custom tasks](https://learn.microsoft.com/en-us/azure/devops/extend/develop/add-build-task) (build or release) which can be injected automatically in all workflows of an Azure DevOps organization without the consent of the creators of the different pipelines.
 In a perfect world, within an organization, each development team is responsible to build their pipelines and ensure they follow common the company's good practices.
 In some cases, to help them, a team (often the one owning the Azure DevOps plateform) creates custom tasks and make them available to users in order to enrich their pipelines.
 It could be a wrapper to build something complex or to call a tool such as a SCA/SAST (security code analyzer).

 The issue with this approach is that you can't ensure that users will add the required tasks to their pipelines and they could easily bypass quality processes you are trying to setup during development lifecycle.
 That's where the pipeline decorators are the solution.